YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Syntax/Call in Error: This indicates that missing or invalid parameter type specified for the entry displayed by the previous messages EXTSRCLIN and EXTSRCLOC.

 Action: Make sure one of the valid parameter types is specified for the parameter in the entry displayed.
-Refer to the External Calls chapter in Programmer's Guide.
+Refer to the `External Calls chapter in Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#external-calls>`.

 -----------------